 Heather (April 2021)

-A further 10 twiddle muffs have been delivered to Beechcroft nursing home on the Wirral for their residents.
+A further 10 twiddle muffs were delivered to Beechcroft nursing home on the Wirral for their residents.
 Thanks to Heather's neighbour for organising this.

 The community of SWE was asked by a nurse at Aintree hospital, if the group could Twiddle Muffs for Dementia patients on one of the wards that she works.
 Twiddle muffs help to calm the patients as they have something to do with their hands.